Dependable-Intelligent-Systems-Lab/xwhy/examples/Point Cloud Examples/README.md

 | <b>SMILE (Our Method)</b>   | IL       | Yes      | PC   | MA       | Forward  | ModelNet40 [[2]]                            |

+# Acknowledgments
+The financial support from the Secure and Safe Multi-Robot Systems (SESAME) H2020 Project, under Grant Agreement 101017258, is gratefully acknowledged.
+Further appreciation is extended to the University of Hull and Dock Robotics Ltd for their invaluable technical and administrative contributions.

 # References
 1. Zhang, M., et al. (2020). *PointHop: An explainable machine learning method for point cloud classification*.
 IEEE Transactions on Multimedia, 22(7), 1744-1755.